-- Property accumulated prior to the marriage and kept seperate is often deemed non-marital or separate property
+- Property accumulated prior to the marriage and kept separate is often deemed non-marital or separate property

 - Property accumulated during the marriage is often considered marital property

-- Property inherited or received by gift during the marriage and kept seperate is often considered non-marital or separate property
+- Property inherited or received by gift during the marriage and kept separate is often considered non-marital or separate property

 Appealing an Equitable Distribution Order